 Q: I need a cake for this weekend.
 Can you do it?

 A: Sometimes we’re able to take on very last minute bookings, but this depends on how full we are with other orders and also on the complexity of your design.
-Our advice is to be prepared and book your cake in advance.
-For cupcakes this is 1-2 weeks before you need them.
+Our advice is to be prepared and book your cake in advance… though sometimes that’s not doable.
+In terms of notice… for cupcakes this is 1-2 weeks before you need them.
 For novelty cakes make sure to contact and book around 3 weeks to 1 month in advance.
-Finally for wedding orders most couples book their cake 1-2 years in advance.
+Finally, for wedding orders most couples book their cake 1-2 years in advance.
 It doesn’t hurt to contact us and ask though; we may have a slot free to make your cake for you!

 Q: Can you bake a cake for me, put my friend’s/relative’s/partner’s name on it, take a photograph of it and send it to me?
 I don’t want the actual cake though.